 There are camp sites at the Race Start/Finish area, all park rules must be followed if you are camping in this area.
 The race is situated between the Vero Beach and Palm Bay exits off I-95.
 Both of these exits have several hotels if you choose to get a room.
 The are also a few motels and resorts located close by in Sebastian.

 Race Timing will be performed by Mike Melton (MCM Timing and Results LLC) with real-time tracking and quick overall results.
-You will be required to wear a timing chip from Mike which you will get at race check in, either Thursday night or Friday morning.
+You will be required to wear a timing chip from Mike which you will get at race check in Friday night or Saturday morning.
 There will be at least two timing mats that you must cross during the race for the loop to count.

-30 hours; minimum of 3 hours per 10 miles loop or 18 min/mile average.
-There are no hard cutoffs, so you have the entire 30 hours to cover any distance that you can.
+32 hours; minimum of 3.2 hours per 10 miles loop or 19:12 min/mile average.
+There are no hard cutoffs, so you have the entire 32 hours to cover any distance that you can.
 That includes the 100 mile, 50 mile and the 50K, which makes this a perfect first race for your first 50K or 50 miles.
 In addition to the increase, there is an extra hour (time change)....

 2 main aid stations one at start/finish and the other at 5 miles.
 Depending on the heat, there may be additional self fill water stops.
-If you are running at the back of the pack (closer to the 18 min/mile cutoff) that puts you at 90 min between aid stations.
+If you are running at the back of the pack (closer to the 19 min/mile cutoff) that puts you at 100 min between aid stations.
 All runners are expected to carry a water source (bottle, pack...) there will be minimum cups at the

 Since we are Florida's Race Research people, yes there will be research.
 We will send out a link to all registered runners about the research for this race.
-Dr. Agnew is busy writing up all the pain data he has collected over the past 3 years and Dr. Hammer is working with other researchers in the UK writing up the EKG data.
 We hope to have some exciting research projects at Saint Sebastian 100 for you to participate in!
 If there is something you think might be an interesting research topic please let us know!

-Course will be marked with red ribbon at visual intervals (you should always be able to see a red ribbon/marker).
+Course will be marked with orange ribbon at visual intervals (you should always be able to see a red ribbon/marker).
 At night there will be lighted markers at visual intervals so you will always be able to see a light if you are on course.
-The course also follows the state park Blue trail, there are blue rectangles and the trees or posts marking most of the course.
+The course also follows the state park trail, most of the course should have rectangles on the trees or posts marking most of the course.
 Areas where trails intersect will be marked off by red ribbon.
 At anytime you cannot see a marker, please turn around and backtrack until you are back on the designated trail.